lightpoichich/baserow/docs/patterns/job_handling.md

 * map exceptions to specific HTTP response codes
 * have [a model class](#job-sub-models)

+`JobType` subclasses are registered and managed with a job type registry, so it's easy to add new job types without modifying existing code.

 ### Job sub-models

-Each `JobType` subclass should have accompanying `Job` model subclass.
-A subclass should store input values and results (fields with specific values or file fields for file-based results) if required.
+Each `JobType` subclass should have an accompanying `Job` subclass. `Job` model stores just basic job information: identification, ownership and
+[a current state](#job-state).
+A subclass should store job-type input values.

 #### Job state